x-cubed/event-store-client/README.md

 Represents an event as it exists on the Event Store server.
 Inherits from Event and adds the following properties:

 * streamId - The name of the Event Store stream that this event was stored in (string)
-* number - The sequence number for this event within the stream (number)
+* eventNumber - The sequence number for this event within the stream (number)
 * created - The date that this event was stored in the Event Store (date)

 ## ICredentials interface